YData123/ydata123.github.io/index.md

-The course is based on the Python programming language and a special-purpose cloud computing platform for students to edit and execute their code as Jupyter notebooks.
+The course is based on the Python programming language and a special-purpose cloud computing platform for students to edit and execute their code in Jupyter notebooks.
 This "levels the playing field" with respect to prior computing and programming experience, and makes it easy for students to get started.
 The computing platform for YData is being developed by [Ben